 - All coursework, including thesis hours, must be completed during the six years immediately preceding the date on which the degree is to be awarded.
 This includes transfer credits.

 A Ph.D. degree student must fulfill an approved program of at least 72 credit hours (beyond the B.S. degree) including at least 24 credit hours of 691 (Research and Thesis).
 At least 36 credit hours of Ph.D. coursework must be completed at Illinois Institute of Technology.
-Transfer of credits from other institutions and approval of non-U.S. master's degrees will be petitioned before the Plan of Study is filed and are subject to Illinois Institute of Technology transfer credit policy.
+Transfer of credits from other institutions and approval of non-U.S. master's degrees are subject to Illinois Institute of Technology transfer credit policy.
 Some doctoral programs require more than 72 credit hours.

-Doctoral students without a prior master's degree must file a within 12 months after initial matriculation or before completing 18 credit hours in the Ph.D. program.
-Students with a prior master's degree must file the Ph.D. plan of study within four months after matriculation for full-time students or before enrolling beyond nine credit hours for part-time students.
-Ph.D. students must graduate within six years after approval of the Plan of Study.
+Doctoral students must complete a mandatory advising session within 12 months after initial matriculation or before completing 18 credit hours in the Ph.D. program.
+Ph.D. students must graduate within six years after the mandatory advising session.

-For a Ph.D. degree, it is possible to transfer a master's degree by title, plus previously completed graduate post-master's work, up to 50% or 42 credit hours, whichever is lower, of the degree credit requirements, provided that:
+For a Ph.D. degree, it is possible to transfer a master's degree by title; however, courses must be fully articulated to degree program requirements using eForms for Degree Works.
+Transfer credit may include previously completed graduate post-master's work, up to 50% or 42 credit hours, whichever is lower, of the doctoral degree credit requirements, provided that:

 - Courses with "S/U" grading cannot be transferred